MSA British Drag Racing Championship - Pro Mod

-Today's Pro Mods come in a vivid array of bodyshells, everything from 1938 Ford Coupes to a 21st-century Dodge Viper.
+The official British MSA Drag Racing Championship Pro Mod is contested by the doorslammers of the Pro Mod class of Drag Racing.
+Pro Mods come in a vivid array of bodyshells from 1938 Ford Coupes to a 21st-century Dodge Viper.
 These bodyshells cloak pure-bred racing chassis built around giant V8 engines, some running on petrol and nitrous oxide, others on supercharged or turbocharged methanol, and all packing the punch to blast through the quarter-mile in six seconds at well over 200mph.
 They are, without doubt, the most extrovert machines ever to compete for an MSA championship.

-All events held at Santa Pod Raceway, nr.
-Wellingborough, Northamptonshire.
+All events held at Santa Pod Raceway, Northamptonshire.

 Round 1: Festival Of Power 18-20 April 2014